IinaLaa/iinalaa/README.md

 ### Hi! 👋

-I'm an information technology student at Metropolia University of Applied Sciences.
+I'm a software development student at Metropolia University of Applied Sciences.
+I'm interested in accessibility, usability and front-end development.